 Things to Bring:

-- Rain gear recommended (rain jacket, umbrella or poncho)
+- Rain gear recommended (rain jacket or poncho)

-The average temperature in the páramo is 10ºC, but it can drop down to 5ºC very rapidly depending on cloud cover.
+The average temperature is 10ºC, but it can drop down to 5ºC very rapidly depending on cloud cover.
 You could also experience the full strength of the sun with temperatures close to 18ºC.
-The weather on the mountaintop is unpredictable, so you must be prepared for COLD temperatures, WIND and RAIN.
-We have rain boots in most sizes that you can borrow from us if you request them 48-hours before departure.
+The weather on the mountaintop is unpredictable.
+Please be prepared for the posibility of cold WIND and RAIN.

 Bogotá, the capital of Colombia, is a vibrant city nestled in the Andes Mountains.
 Known for its rich history, cultural landmarks, and bustling urban life, it offers a unique blend of colonial charm and modern sophistication.
 The city's high altitude and pleasant spring-like climate make it an appealing destination year-round.